tarotez/sleepstages/Readme.md

 If EMG nor mouse movement is not recorded, Channel 2 can be left blank.

-## Overwriting of predicted stage using Channel 2
+## Overwriting of predicted stages using Channel 2

 Channel 2 is used to overwrite the predicted sleep stage to "Wake" when an excessive mouse movement is detected.
 The algorithm for judging a mouse movement is as follows.
 Each 10-seconds epoch is divided into 80 segments (that is, each segment is 0.125 second-long).
 Within each segment, the amplitude of Channel 2 is averaged.
 When the maximum of these 80 averaged amplitudes exceeds the threshold set by the scrollbar on the GUI, the predicted sleep stage is changed to "Wake".
 In "data/prediction", files ending with "_pred_before_overwrite.txt" list predicted stages before overwriting, and files ending with "_pred.txt" list predicted stages after overwriting.